Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Adversarial Environments

-On the other hand, the cost incurred by the \textsf{OPT} policy during the $i$\textsuperscript{th} super-interval is trivially lower bounded by the sum of the ages of the user $M_i$ during the super-interval.
-Note that, as before, the user $M_i$ consistently experiences \textsf{Bad} channels throughout the $i$\textsuperscript{th} super-interval.
+On the other hand, the cost incurred by the \textsf{OPT} policy during the $i$\textsuperscript{th} super-interval is trivially lower bounded by the cost of the user $M_i$ during the $i$\textsuperscript{th} super-interval.
+Note that, as in the previous proof, the user $M_i$ experiences successive \textsf{Bad} channels throughout the $i$\textsuperscript{th} super-interval.
 Hence,

 Finally, the cost of the entire horizon of length $T$ may be obtained by summing up the cost incurred in each super-intervals.
-Noting that $\Delta_0=0$, using Eqns.\ \eqref{CMA2} and \eqref{COPT}, the competitive ratio $\eta^{\textsf{CMA}}$ of the \textsf{CMA} policy may be upper bounded as follows:
+Noting that $\Delta_0=0$, using Eqns.\ \eqref{CMA2} and \eqref{COPT}, the competitive ratio $\eta^{\textsf{CMA}}$ of the \textsf{CMA} policy may be upper bounded as:

 \end{IEEEproof}